nolim1t/nolim1t.github.io/_drafts/websummit-2016.md

 ![CodinGame](https://d3hs7z89jfjpsh.cloudfront.net/websummit-2016/resized-IMG_D326294CCC43-1.png)

 This seemed like a cool startup.
 It gamifies the whole aspect of teaching people how to code.
-I'm definitely gonna [give this a try](https://www.codingame.com/start).
+I've already [giving this a try](https://www.codingame.com/start), and found the concepts quite addictive - especially for those who prefer to see things visually.
+I think they are better than [codility](https://codility.com) - but they need the ability to add test cases

 #### ULockMe